stackbuilders/weak-strong/weak-strong-functors/README.md

   definition.

-As an example, let's consider the `Functor` type class in Haskell, which is used for types that can be mapped over:
+As an example, let's consider the `Functor` type class in Haskell, which is used for types that can be mapped over:[^1]

 ```haskell
 class Functor f where